bioacoustic-ai/bacpipe/README.md

 If you are adding a new model, please
 1. add the model to bacpipe.core.constants,
 2. add documentation in this `README.md` (follow documentation for other models as guidline)
-3. add the model name in the github-actions workflow files in `.github/workflows` so that the model is tested on every push and pull request.
+3. add the model code to bacpipe/model_pipelines/feature_extractors
+4. if the model requires a checkpoint, upload the model to the [huggingface repository](https://huggingface.co/datasets/vskode/bacpipe_models/tree/main) where all model checkpoints are collected.

+    - the checkpoint should be in the format: model_name.tar.xz so that when you unpack it you get model_name/model_name/checkpoint_name.
+    - download a few models to see the structure.
+    - if you do not have a huggingface account or any of this is too confusing, just contact me via [email](mailto:vincent.kather@naturalis.nl)

 # Known issues